 Department of Performing Arts Mission Statement and Learning Goals

 The Music Program at Georgetown is distinctive for its emphasis on the study of the performing arts as both a creative activity within contemporary society and a cultural manifestation of multiculturalism in the American World.
-The program offers courses in music history, criticism, theory, recording arts, film, social justice and performance.
-We specialize in all forms of music associated with American Culture, including: jazz, rock, dance, film, popular musics from around the world, and music stemming from the Western European Tradition.
-Through this broad range of course offerings and numerous opportunities for community-building music performing activities the Music Program clearly reflects the intellectual, multicultural and international character of the liberal arts as Georgetown.
+The program offers courses in music history, criticism, theory, recording arts, film, social justice, and performance.
+We specialize in all forms of music associated with American Culture, including jazz, rock, dance, film, popular music from around the world, and music stemming from the Western European Tradition.
+Through this broad range of course offerings and numerous opportunities for community-building music performing activities, the Music Program clearly reflects the intellectual, multicultural, and international character of the liberal arts at Georgetown.

-Students majoring in the Department of Performing Arts will learn how to question, to research, to analyze and interpret, how to communicate in varied forms (written, verbal, visual, multimedia) and in diverse contexts.
+Students majoring in the Department of Performing Arts will learn how to question, research, analyze and interpret, and how to communicate in varied forms (written, verbal, visual, multimedia) and in diverse contexts.

-Through courses that aim at intensive depth of engagement using the methods of our fields, our students gain practical, experiential training as well as knowledge of the broader cultural and theoretical contexts of theater and performance and music.
+Through courses that aim at an intensive depth of engagement using the methods of our fields, our students gain practical, experiential training as well as knowledge of the broader cultural and theoretical contexts of theater and performance, and music.